ansible-middleware/jws/README.md

 ### Prerequisites

-You can run the collection directly from this folder for demostration purpose, however, the proper way to install the collection is to build it and install it:
+You can run the collection directly from this folder for demonstration purpose, however, the proper way is to install the collection using Galaxy:

+    $ ansible-galaxy collection install middleware_automation.jws

+For **development purpose**, if you want to test changes to the collection itself, you can build and install it using the following commands:

     $ ansible-galaxy collection build .
     $ ansible-galaxy collection install middleware_automation-jws-*.tar.gz

 ## Installing JWS